 Whether through a divorce or through a custody action, determination of custody and visitation with your children is important.
-A comprehensive agreement minimizes conflict and reduces the chances of returning to the courthouse to modify an agreement.
+A comprehensive agreement minimizes conflict and reduces the chances of returning to the courthouse to modify it.
 Although very important, many couples find it very difficult to come to a custody agreement.
-It is indisputable that the best custody plan is one that is designed by the agreement of the parents and that addresses the individual needs of their children and family dynamics.
+It is indisputable that the parents' agreement designs the best custody plan and addresses the individual needs of their children and family dynamics.
 However, if an agreement cannot be made, the court will look at what is in the best interests of the child to make a custody determination.

 There are two types of custody arrangements for children in Maryland: Legal Custody and Physical Custody.

-Legal Custody in Cecil & Harford County Maryland
+Legal Custody in Cecil & Harford Counties in Maryland

 Legal custody addresses the question of which parent will make important decisions for their children.
-Important decisions include subjects such as non-emergency medical treatment, education and religious upbringing.
-Although there is no presumption that joint legal custody is most appropriate, courts are inclined to award joint legal custody where the evidence demonstrates that parties have the ability to communicate effectively and to reach shared decisions regarding their child or children.
+Important decisions include subjects such as non-emergency medical treatment, education, and religious upbringing.
+Although there is no presumption that joint legal custody is most appropriate, courts are inclined to award joint legal custody where the evidence demonstrates that parties can communicate effectively and reach shared decisions regarding their child or children.

-Joint Legal Custody in Cecil & Harford County Maryland
+Joint Legal Custody in Cecil & Harford Counties in Maryland

-Where parties share joint legal custody both parents have an obligation to inform and discuss important issues with the other parent prior to taking any affirmative action.
-As well, both parents must agree on the course of action prior to it being initiated.
-For example, if one parent wants to place the child in psychological counseling, both parents will have to consent to such treatment before any provider will begin therapy.
+Where parties share joint legal custody, both parents have an obligation to inform and discuss important issues with the other parent before taking any affirmative action.
+In addition, both parents must agree on the course of action before it is initiated.
+For example, if one parent wants to place the child in psychological counseling, both parents must consent to such treatment before any provider begins therapy.

-Sole Legal Custody in Cecil & Harford County Maryland
+Sole Legal Custody in Cecil & Harford Counties in Maryland

-Sole legal custody means that only one parent has sole decision making authority regarding important decisions in the child's life.
-In a sole legal custody arrangement, the parent with legal custody is not required to consult with the other parent prior to making important decisions for their child.
+Sole legal custody means that only one parent has sole decision-making authority regarding important decisions in the child's life.
+In a sole legal custody arrangement, the parent with legal custody must not consult with the other parent before making important decisions for their child.

 Under some circumstances, courts will award a hybrid of joint and sole legal custody.
 Hybrids can be specific to the final decision maker or divide up decision-making responsibility.
 For example:

-1. The parties share joint legal custody, but in the event of an impasse, the mother has tie-breaking authority.
+1. The parties share joint legal custody, but in an impasse the mother has tie-breaking authority.

-2. The parties have joint legal custody in regards to religious and non-emergency medical treatment, but the father has sole legal custody in regards to academic decisions.
+2. The parties have joint legal custody regarding religious and non-emergency medical treatment, but the father has sole legal custody concerning academic decisions.

-Physical Custody in Cecil & Harford County Maryland
+Physical Custody in Cecil & Harford Counties in Maryland

-Physical custody refers to where the child is physically spending their time.
-Physical custody and its various forms are referred to by many different labels including but not limited to sole custody, joint custody, shared custody and visitation.
+Physical custody refers to where the child is physically spending his or her time.
+Physical custody and its various forms are referred to by many different labels, including, but not limited to, sole custody, joint custody, shared custody, and visitation.

 The "Best Interest" of the Child

 The court uses the "best interest" standard when deciding the custodial arrangements for children.
-In making a determination as to the best interest of a child, the court may consider the following factors among others:
+In determining the best interest of a child, the court may consider the following factors, among others: